 Undertakes research that helps to improve the quality of healthcare, evaluate service provision and inform public health policy.

 Incorporates world-class research in the fields of biomedicine, plant science, bio-sensing technology and environmental science.

 A cross-faculty unit that engages the public with science and trains would-be science communicators.

 Conducts cutting-edge, applied research with action and impact in mind.
 This research has a positive influence on people and places; at home, in the workplace, and in the wider social environment.

 A multidisciplinary, applied research group that is dedicated to facilitate a better understanding of the complex social world that we live in.

 A free public engagement event which represents the commitment of speakers and audiences to the generation of discussions about important questions relating to how we might live and work in today’s society.
-Find out more about the initiative.

 A dynamic collaboration between four NHS Trusts, the city's two universities and its local authority.